Infocatcher/Private_Tab/README.md

 ﻿Works only in Gecko 20.0 and higher because used API doesn't exist in older versions!

 #### Known issues:
-We just inherit private state from selected tab and tries preserve private state of dropped link-like things, this is simple to implement, but may confuse a bit…
+* We just inherit private state from selected tab and tries preserve private state of dropped link-like things, this is simple to implement, but may confuse a bit…
+* If you use "New Private Tab" + "New Tab" buttons after tabs toolbar, you need to manually remove "New Private Tab" button before disabling or uninstalling Private Tab.
+Or you can remove "New Tab" button, press OK in Customize Toolbar dialog and then place "New Tab" directly after tabs.

 #### Styles:
 You can use `.tabbrowser-tab[privateTab-isPrivate]` (private tab) and `#main-window[privateTab-isPrivate]` (built-in private window) selectors in styles for <a href="http://kb.mozillazine.org/UserChrome.css">userChrome.css</a>/<a href="https://addons.mozilla.org/addon/stylish/">Stylish</a>.